 Me.
 R. App.
 P. 12A

 (3) Dismiss sentence review proceedings filed pursuant to M.R.
 App.
 P. 20, when the sentence sought to be appealed was less than one year of incarceration, as addressed in 15 M.R.S. §2151.

-Any order entered by the Clerk of the Law Court, pursuant to paragraphs 1, 2, or 3, above, granting or denying a motion to enlarge time or dismissing an appeal may be reviewed by a single justice of the Law Court upon the filing of a motion for review, filed pursuant to M.R.
+Any order entered by the Clerk of the Law Court, pursuant to paragraphs 1, 1-A, 2, 3, or 4 above may be reviewed by a single justice of the Law Court upon the filing of a motion for review, filed pursuant to M.R.
 App.
 P. 10, within 7 days after the entry of the Clerks order from which review is sought.

+Me.
+R. App.
+P. 12A